thatvirtualboy/thatvirtualboy.github.io/_posts/2023/2023-09-06-23-advertise-with-raktech-apps.markdown

 Your app would go here!
 Along with other indies who have signed up.
 Again, displaying these ads is configurable for *Plus* users in Settings.
 They have the option to completely turn off these ad overlays.
 Free users do not.

 ![](/assets/images/indieappsoption.png){:height="180px"}

+As of Sept 10, 2023 there are over 20 participating indie apps!

 ### Impact
 From September 1, 2022 to September 1, 2023, Hello There and Artbox have had a combined **2.5 million** App Store Impressions.
 Both apps have been featured by Apple in various collections and promoted In-App Events.